Bad Practices for Websites

 Sliders in the first section and rendering delay

-Placing a slider in the first section critically worsens the LCP (Largest Contentful Paint) metric.
-The browser is forced to first load and initialize heavy JS libraries, and only then render the main content, which creates a visible delay.
+Placing the slider in the first section significantly worsens the LCP (Largest Contentful Paint) metric.
+The browser is forced to first load and initialize the JavaScript, and only then render the main content, which creates a noticeable delay.

-From a usability perspective, automatic frame rotation interferes with the perception of information; the user often does not have time to finish reading the text on one slide before it is replaced by another.
-This creates cognitive discomfort and reduces trust in the resource due to the loss of control over the interface.
+From a usability perspective, automatic slide changes interfere with information processing; users often don’t have time to finish reading the text on one slide before it is replaced by another.
+This creates cognitive discomfort and reduces trust in the resource due to a loss of control over the interface.

 Autoplay video with forced sound